gregory-ledenev/java-class-extension/doc/dynamic-class-extensions.md

 ```

 #### Asynchronous Operations
 It is possible to use `Builder.async()` to declaratively define asynchronous operations.
-Such operation are running in background, and they are non-blocking therefore caller threads continue immediately.
+Such operations are running in background, and they are non-blocking therefore caller threads continue immediately.

 ```java
 DynamicClassExtension dynamicClassExtension = new DynamicClassExtension().builder(Item_Shippable.class).